On the Unreasonable Effectiveness of Last-layer Retraining

 For Waterbirds and CelebA we fine-tune ResNet-50~\citep{he2016deep} pretrained on ImageNet-1K~\citep{russakovsky2015imagenet}; for CivilComments and MultiNLI we use BERT-Base~\citep{devlin2019bert} pretrained on BookCorpus and English Wikipedia~\citep{zhu2015aligning}.
 Our last-layer retraining (LLR) implementation uses SGD without scheduling or explicit regularization.
 Following common practice, the held-out set is $20\%$ of the training data for Waterbirds and half of the validation set for the other datasets~\citep{kirichenko2023last, qiu2023simple, labonte2023towards}.
 Dataset specifics and training details appear in Appendices~\ref{app:data} and \ref{app:training}.

 \paragraph{Methods.}

-We adopt a unified terminology for the family of two-stage retraining methods studied in this paper: \begin{itemize} \item \textit{Last-layer Retraining (LLR)} refers to any procedure that \emph{(i)} trains a feature extractor using standard ERM on the training set, and \emph{(ii)} reinitializes and retrains only the final linear layer on a held-out dataset not seen during the first stage.
+We adopt a unified terminology for the family of two-stage retraining methods we study: \begin{itemize} \item \textit{Last-layer Retraining (LLR)} refers to any procedure that \emph{(i)} trains a feature extractor using standard ERM on the training set, and \emph{(ii)} reinitializes and retrains only the final linear layer on a held-out dataset not seen during the first stage.
 Importantly, generic LLR makes \emph{no assumption} about the distribution of this held-out data—it may be arbitrarily imbalanced across classes or groups.

 \item \textit{Deep Feature Reweighting (DFR)}~\citep{izmailov2022feature, kirichenko2023last} is a \emph{specific instance} of LLR in which the held-out dataset is explicitly \emph{group-balanced}: each group $g \in \mathcal{G}$ is equally represented.
 In practice, DFR freezes the ERM-trained feature extractor, constructs a subsampled group-balanced held-out set (requiring access to group annotations), and fits a new linear classifier on this held-out set.
 DFR can thus be viewed as an ``idealized'' variant of LLR designed to directly improve worst-group accuracy.